Self-Chained Image-Language Model for Video Localization and Question Answering: Experimental Setup

-We elaborate on the aggregation of frame-level predictions from our \localizer, as discussed in the main paper \cref{sec:vmr}.
+\textbf{Details of Aggregation for Video Moment Retrieval.} We elaborate on the aggregation of frame-level predictions from our \localizer, as discussed in the main paper~\cref{sec:vmr}.
 As illustrated in \cref{fig:pre-train} (right), we use a hyperparameter called `span threshold', a maximum number of continuing `0's (continuing `no' prediction for frame-level localization) inside a single span.
 If there are more `0's than the value in a row, we split the frames into separate spans.
 We use the span threshold=6.
 We determined this value based on statistics of QVHighlights training data.
 In QVHighlights, a query sentence has multiple grounding spans in a video.
 We calculate the average interval among those spans as our span threshold.